TSEC-GEEKS/tsecgeeks.in/_posts/_2022-4-29-How-to-get-paid-coursera-course-for-free.md

 >As I am studying Information technology , this course is very useful for my career and also a verified certificate from coursera will help me improve my resume and stand out among the crowds.
 I am very much committed and interested in learning and exploring this field.
 This course will help me perform better in my career as a Data Scientist and provide me with a strong base.
 The competition in today's world is very hard to deal with and every body wants to have a upper hand.
 To learn from the best in their field is always a privelege , and for course such as this will be amazing as it has a lot of potential in future to become one of the most demanding job.
 Having an expertise will give me a boosts in the initial stage.
 Further , I really want to make progress and implement it.

-### Step5:
+### STEP 5:
  Submit your application and wait for 15 days to receive a response!
 ---

- That's it for today.I hope this post Helped y'all.
+ That's it for today.
+I hope this post helped y'all.

  Thank you! :smile: